alexmwalker/view3d/README.md

 ```
 These numbers can be changed to whatever you like.

-Perspective is currently set at 3.5 times the height of the model.
+CSS `perspective` is currently set at 3.5 times the height of the model.
 In 3d CSS, this represents the distance between your eyeball and the model.
-It helps to understand CSS perspective to work with this number.
+It helps to have a solid grasp of CSS perspective to work with this number.

-- When this distance (i.e. `perspective: 1200px`) is proportionally large (imagine a matchbox) the model will appear square and with little perspective distortion.
+- When this distance is proportionally large (i.e. `perspective: 1200px`)  compared to the model (i.e. `height: 120px`) – imagine a matchbox – the model will appear square and with little perspective distortion.
-- When the distance between eye and model is _proportionally_ small (i.e. `perspective: 120px`) – imagine looking up at the Empire State Building – the model will be warped by perspective.
+- When the distance between eye and model is _proportionally_ small (i.e. `perspective: 120px`) – imagine looking up at the Empire State Building – the model will be highly warped by perspective.

 A number between 2 and 5 times the model height is about right for a book, DVD or similar sized item on a desktop.
 Also be aware that this number can't be set as a percentage in CSS (but you can use Sass to calculate it that way).